 “I’m ahead of my time,” Wanda would sigh, “and will only be appreciated after I’m gone.”

-Eventually someone who’d never read my poetry commented, “A poet, eh?
+Eventually someone who’d never read her poetry commented, “A poet, eh?
 What are you doing here?
 You should be in Montreal.”

-It had never taken much to get me to do anything stupid, as my college chums had often tittered.
-And so I pulled up stakes for Montreal, writing other people’s blogs and pretending to be a bohemian poet, reciting my poems in seedy cafés.
+It had never taken much to get Wanda to do anything stupid, as her college chums had often tittered, and so she pulled up stakes for Montreal, working as a music journalist, interviewing hundreds of musicians and composers, writing other people’s blogs, writing songs, captioning films, and posing as a bohemian writer.

 Feedback is welcome!
-Please write to me, for whatever reason, at firstname.lastname@example.org.
+Please write to her, for whatever reason, at firstname.lastname@example.org.

 Dervish at the Crossroads: A Soundquest Through the First Two Decades of the New Millennium

 is available here and at many other fine establishments.